Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Emoji Usage Intention

 \section{Emoji Usage Intention}

-In addition to sentiment and meaning, previous researchers are also interested in the intention of using emojis, and ask human annotators to label emoji intentions with or without context \cite{hu2017spice, lu2018first}.
-In this section, we follow the approaches and intention definition in the previous work \cite{hu2017spice} and ask ChatGPT to reannotate the emojis with or without any context to observe whether human and ChatGPT have similar understandings for the intention of using emojis.
+In addition to sentiment and meaning, previous researchers have also explored the intention behind using emojis, asking human annotators to label emoji intentions with or without context \cite{hu2017spice, lu2018first}.
+In this section, we follow the approaches and intention definitions from previous work \cite{hu2017spice} and ask ChatGPT to reannotate the emojis with or without context.
+This allows us to observe whether humans and ChatGPT have similar understandings of the intention behind using emojis.